benschaf/kaesekaestchen/README.md

 I used the [coolors.co](https://coolors.co/) tool to visualize the colour scheme:
 ![coolors-theme](documentation/coolors-theme.png)

-#### Accessibility for colours
-The colours used in the web app are accessible for users with colour blindness.
-The colour scheme was tested using the [Colorable](https://colorable.jxnblk.com/) tool.
-The colour scheme was also tested using the [Contrast Checker](https://contrastchecker.com/) tool.
-The results can be found below:

 ### Layout
 The layout of the website also adheres to the [Material Design 2 Dark Theme guidelines](https://m2.material.io/design/color/dark-theme.html).
 The Layout is based on cards.
 The cards are used to group related content together.